 To serve: Cut bread with spatula.
 Lift bread out of casserole and invert onto plate so that apple slices are now on top of the bread!

 Baked Apple French Toast is a great recipe for holiday breakfasts or special occasion breakfasts.
-I used cinnamon-raisin bread, but if you prefer French bread that works wonderfully, too.

 Here’s the recipe.